Audiveris/audiveris/README.md

 (including the Mac) requires [FreeType library][4] to be available in your $PATH.
 Fortunately, every known OS distribution already contains a package for FreeType.

-To build audiveris-ng from source, run the following command from the source code
+To build audiveris from source, run the following command from the source code
 directory:

 `gradle build`

-To run audiveris-ng as GUI tool, just issue
+To run audiveris as GUI tool, just issue

 `gradle run`